 For urban and suburban fleets, hybrid technology might be a good option.
 Formed three years ago by a cadre of MIT alumni, XL Hybrids of Boston is currently upfitting Chevrolet Express and GMC Savana 2500 trucks paired with a 4.8L engine.

-Cost was a top concern for fleets when the company was designing its system, and XL Hybrids is able to deliver a drop-in system at an estimated cost of under $8,000.
+The cost was a top concern for fleets when the company was designing its system, and XL Hybrids is able to deliver a drop-in system at an estimated cost of under $8,000.

 The system is designed to be installed in about four hours by the vehicle upfitter.
 “It’s designed to be part of the upfitting process and then shipped through to the buyer,” Ashton explained.